Oslandia/workshop-qwc2/workshop.md

 It should yield the same image as previously (with QGIS Server 2).

-At this point we know that QGIS Server 3 is working correctly and ready to serve maps to QWC2!
-So let's move on...
+At this point we know that QGIS Server 3 is working correctly and is ready to serve maps to QWC2!
+Let's move on...

 ## Install and use the QWC2 demo app